Joel Embiid scores 41 points, 76ers hand Pistons 21st straight loss

 The 76ers led 70-56 at the half and pushed the margin to 18 in the first four minutes of the third.
 Detroit, playing a small-ball lineup with starting center Jalen Duren injured, struggled to keep Philadelphia off the boards.

+“Rebounding has been a point of emphasis for 24 games — even back into the preseason,” Williams said.
+“We have to be able to be a team that can finish a play.”

 Detroit missed all seven 3-pointers in the quarter and had starting power forward Isaiah Stewart ejected for a flagrant-2 foul on Patrick Beverley.
-The 76ers led 104-80 at period's end and by 30 in the fourth.
+The 76ers led 104-80 at period’s end and by 30 with Embiid on the bench in the fourth.

+“We tried our best,” said Pistons center James Wiseman, who fouled out in 16 minutes against Embiid.
+“I took on the challenge and tried to contain him.
+We didn’t back down from him.”